Well pet screens for dogs

-- A biochemistry test to check the functions of your pet’s major organs [liver, kidneys, heart, pancreas, etc.].
+- A biochemistry test to check the functions of your pet’s major organs [liver, kidneys].

-- A haematology test to check the blood itself and can indicate conditions such as anaemia and leukaemia.
+- A haematology test to check the blood itself and can indicate conditions such as anaemia and white blood cell abnormalities.

 After seven years, both cats and dogs are considered “seniors” and we would certainly recommend a Senior Well Pet Health Screen.
-This screen includes the above tests and we would also recommend testing for:
+This screen includes the above tests together with a thyroid check for:

 - Hyperthyroidism [over production of thyroid hormones, most frequently found in cats].

 - Hypothyroidism [under production of thyroid hormones, most frequently found in dogs]